 Professional preparation is provided for students through Internships developed by the College in cooperation with business, industry, government and social service agencies.
 Internships are a proven approach to connect learning with the world of work.
-The Director of Internships and Experiential Programs, in the Office of Academic Affairs, coordinates the efforts of the student, employer and faculty advisor so that the student gains occupational experience related to the major field of study.
+The Coordinator of Study Abroad and Internships, in the Office of International Programs, coordinates the efforts of the student, employer and faculty advisor so that the student gains occupational experience related to the major field of study.
 Internships are available and encouraged.
 Students should meet with their faculty advisor to determine availability in each major.
-133 internship hours are required for every 4 credits earned.
-Sophomores, Juniors and Seniors with a minimum GPA of 2.5 who have completed at least 40 credits are eligible to participate.
-The student interviews for the position on an open, competitive basis.
-The student attends classes on campus while maintaining the responsibilities of the job.
-A student may earn 4 to 8 credits per semester for an overall maximum of 16 Internship credits.
-Internship assignments enable students to continue and complete their education in a meaningful way.
-These cooperative arrangements also allow employers to evaluate students over an extended time period for potential full-time employment following graduation.
-Information on internships is available in the Career Center.
-Please visit www.centenarycollege.edu for fees.